10 Ways to Reduce Food Waste

 Before you go shopping, take a look at what you already have and look up recipes you can make to get rid of it.
 Plan what your family will eat for the week and make a shopping list of the things you need.
 Prioritizing getting rid of what you have will ensure fewer things go to waste… and sticking to your list will ensure you don’t buy more than your family needs.

-2. Take advantage of frozen fruit and vegetables.
+2. Take advantage of frozen produce.

 Because they’re preserved close to harvest, frozen fruits and vegetables often have more nutrients than fresh ones that have been sitting in warehouses and grocery stores for days.
 And they’ll keep longer!
 If you have a habit of throwing out things like broccoli, berries, and Brussels sprouts, try switching to frozen ones.